Gifted Program

 Tiers of Gifted & Talented Programming

-Tier I- Differentiation of Core Curriculum in the Classroom
+Tier 1 – Differentiation of Core Curriculum

-Tier III – Formal Gifted Identification
+Tier 3 – Formal Gifted Identification